ydirson/generals-familiar/README.md

     * keep (in local storage) a list of recently-used armies
     * keep (in local storage) a list of preferred armies for easy selection
     * allow keeping army/book data in local storage for offline usage
+    * support for Beta releases to detect upcoming compatibility breaks and limit the time when `master` is broken
   * UX
     * quick switch of selection (for small lists) by e.g. swiping the drawer up/down